parrt/ml-articles/gradient-boosting/L2-loss.md

 ## GBM algorithm to minimize L2 loss

-For completeness, here is the boosting algorithm that optimizes the $L_2$ loss function:
+For completeness, here is the boosting algorithm that optimizes the $L_2$ loss function using regression tree stumps:

 \latex{{
 \setlength{\algomargin}{3pt}